etgarP/WearIt/README.md

 4. The server will run on `http://localhost:12345/` by default (or the port specified in your app configuration).

+5. To run the mix and match server enter the wslServer directory and follow the instructions in `install.txt` file. <br>
+   `Note:` You need to have NVIDIA GPU to run it.

 ## Development Tip
 - To simulate a mobile experience, connect your physical device to the same network as your development machine.

 - **Expo app not loading the project?**
   Make sure your phone and computer are on the same Wi-Fi network.

+## Credits
+- The mix and match future is built on `https://github.com/geyuying/PF-AFN/tree/main/PF-AFN_test`
+- Part of the preproccesing of the images is built on `https://github.com/MosbehBarhoumi/VITON-PRE-PROCESSING`

 ---
 Thank you for using WearIT!
 We hope you enjoy your virtual try-on experience.